thephpleague/uri-query-parser/README.md

 ### Building the URI query string

-To convert back the collection of key/value pairs into a valid query string you can use the `League\Uri\query_build` function.
+To convert back the collection of key/value pairs into a valid query string or the `null` value you can use the `League\Uri\query_build` function.

 ```php
 <?php